dmlc/dgl/docs/source/graphbolt/ondisk-dataset.rst

 which will be used for feature lookup.
 The returned ``tasks`` is a list of ``Task`` objects, which will be used for training and evaluation.

-Now let's show data folder structure and ``metadata.yaml`` file for homogeneous graphs and heterogeneous graphs respectively.
+The following examples show data folder structure and ``metadata.yaml`` file for homogeneous graphs and heterogeneous graphs respectively.
 If you want to know the full YAML specification, please refer to the `Full YAML specification`_ section.

 Homogeneous graph
 -----------------